OzanYasin/git-and-github-bootcamp/README.md

 If you want to undo both the commits AND the actual changes in your files, you can use the **--hard** option.

 for example, `git reset --hard HEAD~1` will delete the last commit and associated changes.

+## Revert

+`git revert` is similar to `git reset` in that they both **"undo"** changes, but they accomplish it in different ways.

+`git reset` actually moves the branch pointer backwards, eliminating commits.

+`git revert` instead creates a brand new commit which **reverses/undos** the changes from a commit.
+Because it results in a new commit, you will be prompted to enter a commit message.